KNowledgeOnWebScale/solid-web-monetization/.docs/docs/microstore/technical.md

 ```

-The actual query was performed by the [solid-wmp-client](https://github.com/KNowledgeOnWebScale/solid-wmp-client) library.
+The actual query is performed by the [solid-wmp-client](https://github.com/KNowledgeOnWebScale/solid-wmp-client) library.

 --8<-- "includes/abbreviations.md"